-Through the course of study in the Bachelor's Degree in Theatre, students will be provided an opportunity to learn how to:
+Through the course of study in the Bachelor's Degree in Theatre, students will be provided an opportunity to learn how to

-- Think conceptually and critically about text, performance and production in order to develop informed artistic choices and foster insights regarding drama and its respective genres. - Understand performance techniques and styles applicable to theatre and musical theatre. - · Read and discuss the works of the classical playwrights, Shakespeare, through to modern playwrights, emphasizing a working knowledge of genres, styles and historical periods that influenced, and were influenced by, theatre. - · Exhibit competencies in multiple areas of theatrical design and stagecraft. - Show skills in writing about theatre, either as a critic, scholar or analyst. - · Acquire additional competencies depending on the area of specialization:
+- Think conceptually and critically about text, performance and production, while developing informed artistic choices and incorporating proven techniques for theatre and musical theatre. - · Study and discuss the works of playwrights, ranging from classical to contemporary, emphasizing a working knowledge and appreciation of genres, styles and historical periods of theatre. - Develop competency in researching and writing about theatre. - · Build competencies in multiple areas of stagecraft and theatrical design. - Acquire additional competencies depending on the area of specialization: